Affiliate links on Android Authority may earn us a commission. Learn more.

 - St. Paul

 - Washington D.C.

 While mmWave 5G isn’t necessarily available throughout all of the cities listed, you can check out Verizon’s interactive map right here.
 It offers a full breakdown of the Nationwide 5G coverage you can expect anywhere in the United States.

 AT&T’s 5G map

-Finally, we have the AT&T 5G coverage map.
-Like T-Mobile, AT&T is using two different technologies to provide coverage — an 850Hz network for far-reaching coverage and a mmWave network for power and speed.
-AT&T’s mmWave network goes by the name 5G Plus, and it’s faster but you’ll struggle to make the most of it indoors.
+Finally, we have AT&T. Like T-Mobile, AT&T is using two different technologies to provide coverage — an 850Hz network for far-reaching coverage and a mmWave network for power and speed.
+AT&T’s mmWave network goes by the name 5G Plus, and it’s faster, but you’ll struggle to make the most of it indoors.

-AT&T offers one of the best breakdowns of city-by-city coverage, with signal in parts of 46 states as well as Puerto Rico.
+AT&T offers one of the best breakdowns of city-by-city coverage, with signals in parts of 46 states.
+AT&T no longer offers service in Puerto Rico, as the carrier agreed to sell its local coverage to Liberty.
 Here are the select cities that support 5G Plus for the highest speeds: